NBN Co (nbn or the Company) was established in 2009 to design, build and operate Australia’s fast, wholesale local access broadband network.

 If you would like to make a Freedom of Information application, please see the FOI page on our website.

-If you need to contact us about something else, including about your nbn™ access network connection, there are several other ways you can get in touch:
+The nbn Privacy Officer can only deal with privacy matters.
+If you need to contact us about something else, including about your nbn™ network connection, there are several other ways you can get in touch:

 Phone: 1800 OUR NBN (1800 687 626)

-If you’re deaf or hard of hearing, or have difficulty speaking, you can use the National Relay Service.
+If you are deaf or hard of hearing, or have difficulty speaking, you can use the National Relay Service.
 Please see the hearing and translation services page on our website.